tompenny23/Card-Association/README.md

 Java program to help with association of names of people or objects with playing cards for memory palace techniques.

 To Use:
-Replace placeholder names in namesList with desired names, in order Hearts A-K, Diamonds A-K, Spades A-K, Clubs A-K.
+Create .txt file named "cardlist.txt" of relevant names and place in same folder as program.
+Names must be in order for Hearts A-K, Diamonds A-K, Spades A-K, Clubs A-K.